trunkclub/styleguide/README.md

 ### 5.2.
 CSS Comments

 Well commented code is extremely important.
 Take time to describe components, how they work, their limitations, and the way they are constructed.
-Don't leave others in the team guessing as to the purpose of uncommon or non-obvious code.
+Don’t leave others in the team guessing as to the purpose of uncommon or non-obvious code.